ysyk2021/enhancing-creativity-with-ai-stimulating-innovation-with-artificial-intelligence-tools/src/chapter-3-1.md

-# An Overview of Idea Generation Tools Powered by AI, Including Algorithms and Neural Networks

 Artificial intelligence (AI) is transforming the way we approach idea generation and innovation.
 In this chapter, we'll provide an overview of the different types of AI-powered idea generation tools, including algorithms and neural networks.